Firstly I would like to be clear that I am not advocating that weight loss has to be a goal of exercise training.

 - Homemade meals: Add up the calories of individual ingredients.

-- Apps and tools: Use meal-tracking apps like MyFitnessPal.
+- Apps and tools: Use meal-tracking apps like Nutrafit.

 - Dining out: Many chain restaurants list calorie information on their websites.